Orly's Draw-A-Story: Reception

 The game received positive reviews from video game reviewers, as well as prestigious non-gaming publications such as Computer Life and Newsweek, but was not a market success.
 Allgame's Lisa Karen Savignano wrote "This is a game full of ideas that will spark wonderful and creative stories from your child, both onscreen and off."
 She went on to say "The game is much better than most contemporary drawing games on the market...
 Don't be surprised if the game uncovers the storyteller in your own child and you are treated to some very imaginative stories."
 The Independent listed the game as one of the 50 best ways of boosting a child's brainpower in 1999.

 Awards

-Before its release the game was nominated for an award at the inaugural Interactive Achievement Awards in 1998.
-The game was nominated for the Computer Innovation Award and triumphed in a category also featuring Disney's Magic Artist, Barbie Cool Looks Fashion Designer, Print Artist Platinum and The American Girls Premiere.
+After its release, Orly's Draw-A-Story won an award at the inaugural Interactive Achievement Awards in 1998 for "PC Creativity Title of the Year", triumphing over Disney's Magic Artist, Barbie Cool Looks Fashion Designer, Print Artist Platinum and The American Girls Premiere.